 What Does a Dilated Cervix Look Like?

 When you become pregnant, the cervix may appear pinker because of the increased blood flow.
 The cervix is also tightly closed to prevent a miscarriage and is plugged by a mucus plug, which can prevent infection.
 During delivery, the cervix gradually becomes dilated and effaced to allow the fetus passage through the birth canal.
+See the example dilated cervix photos on the right for illustrations.

 - Effacement: The pressure of the head coming into the birth canal causes the cervix to compress and then thin out.
 As the cervix thins, it pulls into the lower part of the uterine wall.
 Effacement is expressed by a percentage with the goal being 100 percent.